This chapter describes the important role that the product backlog plays on a Scrum development project.

 The end result of grooming should be that the items at the top of the backlog are ready to be moved into a sprint.
 Some teams formalize this state using a definition-of-ready checklist for product backlog items.
 A sample definition of ready is shown in the following table:

-A good product backlog enables the Scrum team to achieve fast, flexible delivery flow in the presence of uncertainty.
+A good product backlog enables the Scrum team to deliver with fast, flexible, flow in the presence of uncertainty.

 Release Flow Management